edgarshurtado/Portfolio/grunt-blog-post.md

 }
 ```

 Notice that, same as with Babel, we use an option to get the resulting CSS compressed.
 The `destination → source` fashion is kept in `gulp-contrib-sass` as well.
-However `grunt-postcss` only needs the *src* because it modifies the **css file** itself
+However, `grunt-postcss` only needs the *src* because it modifies the **css file** itself

-There's just one more thing regarding CSS files.
+There's just one more thing regarding CSS files, but it's just a recommendation.
 I always tend to reduce the number of requests my pages need.
 That's why I use a `main.scss` file where I import all the app scss files. this way I have all my styles in a single file.

 ```scss